Analysis of Classifier-Free Guidance Weight Schedulers: Appendix

 \section{Appendix}

-In this appendix, we provide additional content covering: (i) a toy example to explain the mechanism and rationale of the dynamic weighted scheduler; (ii) an additional comparison of parameterized function-based dynamic schedulers; (iii) more qualitative results; (iv) ablation experiments on different aspects of dynamic weighting schedulers; (v) a list of tables of all results demonstrated; (vi) detailed design of user study.
-Following is the table of contents:
+In this appendix, we provide additional content covering: (A) an extra experiment about the task of image-to-image translation; (B) an ablation study to demonstrate the necessity of CFG at all time intervals; (C) a toy example to explain the mechanism and rationale of the dynamic weighted scheduler; (D) an additional comparison of parameterized function-based dynamic schedulers; (E) more qualitative results; (F) ablation experiments on different aspects of dynamic weighting schedulers; (G) a list of tables of all results demonstrated; (H) detailed design of user study.
+Following is the table of contents